 The 2025 Split

-In 2025, Code Climate made a significant strategic decision: spinning off the Quality product into a separate company called Qlty Software, while focusing Code Climate entirely on enterprise-grade velocity and SEI solutions.
+In 2025, Code Climate spun off their Quality product into a separate company called Qlty Software, while focusing Code Climate entirely on enterprise-grade velocity and SEI solutions.
 This means:

 - Quality and Velocity are now separate products from separate companies